statengeneraal/laws-markdown/verdrag/international/convention/for/the/prevention/of/pollution/from/ships/1973/BWBV0003241/README.md

 (F) *Condition of the oil filtering equipment*

-19. Time of system failure<sup> 4) The condition of the oil filtering equipment covers also the alarm and automatic stopping devices, if applicable. </sup> .
+19. Time of system failure .

 20. Time when system has been made operational.